-Truck Accident Attorneys in Columbia, SC
+Truck Collision Attorneys in Columbia, SC

 South Carolina is dependent on the trucking industry.
 In fact, nearly 80 percent of all South Carolina communities depend on trucks to move their goods.
 Yet, while these trucks may help deliver everyday goods, they can cause serious problems on the road.
 Columbia, in particular, is a major thoroughfare for commercial trucks of all sizes.
 Here, three interstates crisscross with highways as trucks make their way from Savannah Georgia to Charlotte, North Carolina.
 From I-77 to I-20, big rigs and semi-trucks hauling goods over the road at all hours of the day and night can cause catastrophic accidents resulting in life-threatening injuries.